Feerojkumar/ArthrexAR_Assignment/README.md

 ![20230825_2343127379](https://github.com/Feerojkumar/ArthrexAR_Assignment/assets/140662095/8f607fd8-a01f-4b88-87ab-e8a517d7968a)

 ## User interaction to move particle around and rebound back to original positions for static image. - Approach
-Now let us move the particle around and make them to rebounce back to its origianl positions.
+To move the particles around and make them to rebounce back to its origianl positions. we need to use a various combinations to achive this result.
-Using user input events along with physics forces and scripting.
+- Using user input events
+- Physics forces
+- and scripting.

-This combination will allow us to achieve the desired effect of moving particles around and having them rebound back to their original positions.
+- The above combination will allow us to achieve the desired effect of interacting and moving particles around and having them rebound back to their original positions.
+Due to lack of time, i have not provided the detailed approach here, Please contact me to undestand how this can be achieved.